 Why do we travel?
-Landmarks, palaces, artwork, all great reasons, but when we want to experience authenticity, what do we think of?
-Food, of course.
-One of the best food tours I took in Rome is Tasting Rome with Eating Italy.
+Landmarks, palaces, artwork, all great reasons, but when we want to experience authenticity, food is what comes to our mind.
+This is my full review of the Taste of Testaccio Rome food tour I took with Eating Italy Food Tours.

 What’s a lunch without dessert?
 After having pasta, we headed to Giolitti (35, Via A. Vespucci), which is not the same Giolitti you will find near the Pantheon.
 I picked the dark chocolate flavour, as always, and topped it with the exquisite cream this gelateria is famous for.

-For more info on all their tours, check out Eating Italy Food Tours website
+For more info on all the walks with Eating Italy Food Tours, check out their website